Top 15 Games for April Fools’ Day

 This teaching train is just getting started, and we’ve got a long way to go yet.

 If you think you can dampen our untameable passion for educational excitement, you better think again.
-We already have a user-crafted bunch of over 1 million games, and we’re on the way to collating and collecting loads more.
+Baamboozle is already home to a user-crafted collection of over 4 million games , and we’re only adding more.

-And today, we’re here with some of our favorites—for a slice of topical teaching, we’ve sifted through our mighty collection to bring you our top 10 games for April Fools’ Day.
+And today, we’ve sifted through our mighty collection to bring you our Top 15 Games for April Fools’ Day.

 By Ally